 Your website redesign will be more focused (and set up for success) if you go into it knowing which problems need solving — and which don’t — and how to prioritize them.

-Find the Gaps (and the Opportunities)
+Find the Gaps (and the Opportunities) in Your Website Content

 How is your current site doing right now in terms of photography?
 Videos?
 Brand expression?
 Storytelling?
 Outcomes data?